Charlie W. Pierce

-Charles William "Charlie" Pierce (July 16, 1864 – July 10, 1939) was one of South Florida's most important pioneer citizens.
+Charles William Pierce (July 16, 1864 – July 10, 1939) was one of South Florida's most important pioneer citizens.
 Arriving in 1872, Pierce was a community leader in banking, seamanship, the postal service, and author of the sentinel book on early South Florida life.

 Early life

 Charlie Pierce was the son of Hannibal Dillingham Pierce and Margretta Louise Moore.
 Born in Waukegan, Illinois, Pierce's family moved to Chicago.
 Pierce's uncle, William H. Moore, told the Pierce family of the warm Florida weather, and how he believed it would cure his developing tuberculosis.
 Hannibal Pierce purchased a sailing vessel (the Fairy Belle) for the family to sail down the Mississippi River towards Florida.
 Just as they were preparing for the trip, the Great Chicago Fire consumed most of the city, but not the Pierce boat.
 The family set sail and eventually moored at Cedar Key.
 Hannibal Pierce sold the boat and the family went by train and steamer to Sand Point (Titusville, Florida).
 They camped for several weeks on the Indian River until a fire destroyed their possessions.
 Hannibal Pierce then accepted a position as an assistant lighthouse keeper at the Jupiter Lighthouse.